Calawah OHV Project

-Vegetation management (timber harvest) and restoration treatments on 6,000 acres to accelerate development of late-successional forest habitat conditions for wildlife and watershed health, and to contribute to local economies.
+Conduct vegetation management (timber harvest) and restoration treatments on 4,000 acres to accelerate development of late-successional forest habitat conditions for wildlife and watershed health, and to contribute to local economies.

 Sell property that is surplus to Forest Service needs.
 The property contains a number of structures\improvements, including but not limited to two residences.

 Non-native mountain goat removal to address resource and safety issues on the Olympic Peninsula.
 Goats could be removed from the Olympic National Park and Forest.
 Goats could be translocated to Mount Baker-Snoqualmie and Okanagon-Wenatchee NFs.

 Queets Vegetation Management

 Commercially variable-density thin approximately 5,000 acres.
 The purpose of the project is to restore and improve late-successional habitat conditions, generate economic activity, and provide jobs in the local area.

 Permit Rayonier to reconstruct approximately 400 ft of road and construct another 800 ft to access private timber land.
 Total right-of-way length would be 1292 ft by 60 ft in width.
 Total acreage would be 1.7 acres.

 Rocky Brook Hydroelectric Limited Partnership is seeking a new 20-year special use permit for their existing facilities.
 The project diverts up to 40 cubic feet per second (cfs) from Rocky Brook, with a minimum in-stream flow of 5 cfs.

 Trapper Creek Aquatic Organism Passage